STEPS – Sustainable Plastics and Transition Pathways

 STEPS goal is to facilitate this transition by sharing innovation, knowledge and findings between academia, industry and society.
-STEPS partners include Lund University, Swedish Agricultural University, Swerea IVF, and 18 industrial partners and County council of Scania county of Sweden representing the entire value chains in a sustainable plastics system.
+STEPS partners include Lund University, University of Copenhagen, RISE IVF, IVL, 21 industrial partners and County council of Scania county of Sweden representing the entire value chains in a sustainable plastics system.

 STEPS is looking for sustainable solutions throughout the value chain from renewable feedstock, conversion and design to post-consumer plastic waste handling.
 STEPS concept is to design sustainable plastics with desired material properties and life-cycle by matching suitable carbon-neutral building blocks.

 Listen to the Naked Scientist podcast 29 November 2021 with STEPS researcher Fredric Bauer